 Exhaust Manifold Gasket

 A leak in the exhaust manifold gasket can result in a ticking noise similar to a musician’s metronome.
 This ticking noise is very obvious when the engine is cold.
-When one or more bolts around the manifold are broken, it creates a gap which allows the exhaust gasses to seep out around there.
+When one or more bolts around the manifold are broken, it creates a gap that allows the exhaust gasses to seep out around there.
 This causes a ticking sound, and possibly what you are hearing.

 A piston slap occurs when there is excessive sideways movement inside the cylinder.
 This happens when there is too much room for piston movement, creating a ticking sound.

 Excessive clearance on one piston in its cylinder creates a rattling and ticking sound when the skirt of the piston hits the cylinder wall.

-What can be the cause of a rattling noise coming from the engine under load/acceleration?
+What can be the cause of rattling noises coming from the engine under load/acceleration?
 Let’s see.

 Ranger Rattling Noise During Acceleration

-If you hearing a metaling rattling noise coming from the engine, either from cold or when driving under operational temperature, then this section is for you.
+If you hear a metal rattling noise coming from the engine, either from cold or when driving under operational temperature, then this section is for you.

-The noise is reported by owners to be present under most driving conditions which includes, idling, under acceleration and when coasting with the foot off the accelerator pedal.
+The noise is reported by owners to be present under most driving conditions which include, idling, under acceleration, and when coasting with the foot off the accelerator pedal.

 Those would include all rotational and breathing components like: